What is Acupuncture?

 Blood Chemistry Theory: Acupuncture affects the blood concentrations of triglycerides, cholesterol, and phospholipids, suggesting that acupuncture can both raise and diminish peripheral blood components, thereby regulating the body toward homeostasis.

 Gate Control Theory: Acupuncture activates non-nociceptive receptors that inhibit the transmission of nociceptive signals in the dorsal horn, “gating out” painful stimuli.

 When imbalances arise in the body, they are seen as disruptions in the functions of the circulation of Qi (electrical circulation/energy), fluids, nutrients, and blood.
 Physical and emotional trauma, stress, lack of exercise, overexertion, seasonal changes, diet, accidents or excessive activity can lead to a blockage or imbalance of this circulation.
 An acupuncturist is able to use very fine needles inserted into specific nodes on the body to unblock imbalances in the flow of this circulation and bring the body back to homeostasis allowing the bodies natural healing abilities to take over.

 Most health problems are caused by imbalances in the body.

 Traditional Chinese Medicine focuses on fixing these imbalances so the body can heal itself.
 TCM does not actually do the healing – it brings things into balance so natural healing mechanisms can take over.

 Western medicine often focuses on treating symptoms, instead of helping the body heal itself.
-99% of Western drugs are intended to treat symptoms and not cure.
+Most Western drugs are intended to treat symptoms and not cure.